atingupta2005/Mastering-ELK-EFK-Nov-25/day-3-4/06-Hands-On-with-Kibana/README.md

 ### 3. Extensive Hands-On Lab: Searching the `access-logs` Data

-This is the core of your Day 2 lab.
 We will run a series of "search drills" to find specific data in your `access-logs*` index.

-#### 🚀 Prerequisite Step 0: Set the Stage!
+####  Prerequisite Step 0: Set the Stage!

 1. Navigate to **Discover** (☰ -> Analytics -> Discover).
 2. In the top-left, make sure your index pattern is set to **`access-logs*`**.